 Musikhaus began as a private teaching studio in Rapid City, South Dakota.
 I was joined by my wife Michelle in 2000.
-She eventually became the primary instructor for the studio and I began to focus on other professional endeavors such as ChoralNet, Dakota Voices, and transcribing, editing, and arranging music for ensembles in the USA and abroad.
+She eventually became the primary instructor for the studio and I began to focus on other professional endeavors such as ChoralNet (I began this first online forum for choral music in 1993 with the assistance of people like Walter Collins, Mark Gresham, Lynn Whitten, and David Topping), Dakota Voices (my attempt at a semi-professional vocal ensemble with the vocalists available in Rapid City, South Dakota), and transcribing, editing, and arranging music for ensembles in the USA and abroad.

 Register to receive Musikhaus posts